callywampus/exocore/_zettles/Electromagnetic Hypersensitivity (EHS).md

 [http://www.ncbi.nlm.nih.gov/pmc/articles/PMC4346720/](http://www.ncbi.nlm.nih.gov/pmc/articles/PMC4346720/)

-I highly recommend the Gigahertz Solutions ME 3840B – Low frequency analyzer for it’s base accuracy and wide bandwidth.
+Gigahertz Solutions ME 3840B – Low frequency analyzer for it’s base accuracy and wide bandwidth.
 For a more professional diagnostic using time logging, see the Gigahertz Solutions NFA Meters for low frequency measurement.

 Checking for ground current is difficult.
 You could get a body voltage meter with a 100′ cord to see if there is a voltage differential between where you ground and other areas on your property.